k4rUmDett/ConeBot/README.md

 - Arduino IDE or PlatformIO.
 - Mosquitto MQTT broker or any compatible MQTT server.
 - Wi-Fi access point for ESP32 connection.

+## Acknowledgement
+- This program's design and implementation were assisted by OpenAI's ChatGPT.